mattlewis92/angular-bootstrap-calendar/README.md

 ### view-title

 This variable will be assigned to the calendar title.
-If you want to change the formatting you can use the calendarConfigProvider or just override the appropriate method in the calendarTitle factory.
+If you want to change the formatting you can use the `calendarConfigProvider` or just override the appropriate method in the `calendarTitle` factory.

 ### on-event-click

-This expression is called when an event is clicked on the calendar. calendarEvent contains the calendar event that was clicked on.
+This expression is called when an event is clicked on the calendar. `calendarEvent` can be used in the expression and contains the calendar event that was clicked on.

 ### on-event-times-changed

 This expression is called when an event is dragged and dropped or resized into a different date / time on the calendar.
-The available parameters are: calendarEvent, calendarNewEventStart and calendarNewEventEnd.
+The available values that are passed to the expression are: `calendarEvent`, `calendarNewEventStart` and `calendarNewEventEnd`.
 The directive won't change the event object and leaves that up to you to implement.
-Set event.editable to false to disable drag and drop on a particular event.
 Please note drag and drop is only available by including the [interact.js](http://interactjs.io/) library.

 ### edit-event-html